"Don't sacrifice what you want most for what you want now."

 Delaying Gratification

 The Mercenary takes what he wants when he wants it, serving only immediate reward.
-The Loser delays gratification compulsively, never allowing himself pleasure, turning discipline into self-punishment.
+The Critic lectures others about discipline and self-control while never putting in the long work himself—he has opinions about sacrifice but soft hands.
 The Mature Warrior delays gratification strategically, in service of his mission and honor.

 Delaying gratification requires five capacities: